University Catalog

 INTD 2552.
 DESIGN STUDIO: INTERIOR DESIGN I. 5 Hours.

 Exploration of the concepts and methods that shape interior spaces.
 Introduction to information gathering, exploration of three-dimensional spatial relationships and integration of color, light, and materials.
 Basics of interior construction, building components and professional standards are introduced.
 Emphasis on concept development, diagramming, space planning and human-centered design as applied to design solutions.
 This course offered as INTD 2552 and ARCH 2552; credit will not be granted for both.
-Prerequisite: ARCH 2303, ARCH 2551, credit or concurrent enrollment in ARCH 2304 and INTD 2343.
+Prerequisite: "C" or better in ARCH 2303, ARCH 2551, credit or concurrent enrollment in ARCH 2304 and INTD 2343.
 Restricted to Interior Design-intended and Architecture-intended majors.

 INTD 3305.
 HISTORY OF INTERIOR DESIGN.
 3 Hours.